quasarframework/quasar/docs/src/pages/vue-components/zoom.md

 ### Restore on Scroll

-In most cases, QZoom turns off any scollbars for a better User Experience.
+In most cases, QZoom turns off any scrollbars for a better User Experience.
 Using the `restore-on-scroll` property allows the scrollbars (if any) to be visible.
-If the user attempts to scoll, the content will automatically be zoomed out.
+If the user attempts to scroll, the content will automatically be zoomed out.

 <doc-example title="Restore on Scroll" file="QZoom/RestoreOnScroll" />